 Tina and the band played their first Skanderborg Festival and also performed at Ridehuset in Århus at Spot 06.

 Tina bought an apartment in London early 2005 in the atmospheric area around Notting Hill.

 At the beginning of 2004 Tina won both the critics award The Steppe Wolf as ‘Composer of the Year’ and her first Danish Music Award as ‘Songwriter of the Year’.
 Both awards were given for the album “Notes”.

 In March they embarked on a long tour playing the biggest venues in the UK, around Europe and the US.
 The tour ended in L.A. playing two sold-out shows at the John Anson Ford Theatre and a performance on Jimmy Kimmel Live.

-On stage was, among others, Sia Furler now known for her solo-career.
+On stage was, among others, Sia Furler, now one of pop music’s biggest names.